 Coronavirus has wreaked havoc on the world and the United States, causing severe illness, hundreds of thousands of deaths, and the loss of simple freedoms.
-Pharmaceutical companies are racing toward finding a vaccine that will keep people safe from infection.
-Yet, after months of dealing with the pandemic, a large number of Americans report that they are both unlikely to take a coronavirus vaccine once its available and they definitely don’t think that they should have to pay for it.
+Pfizer, Moderna and now AstraZeneca have all announced their vaccines and are rushing for FDA approval.
+Yet, a large number of Americans report that they are both unlikely to take a coronavirus vaccine once it’s available and they definitely don’t think that they should have to pay for it.

 What’s the Concern?

 Some of the public’s reluctance can be attributed to the current political climate.
 The race to have a vaccine ready before the November election left many people feeling that vaccine efficacy and safety was not the main motivation.